Dental Veneers and The Science of a Perfect Smile

 After the tooth has been addressed with the preliminary procedures the veneer will be attached to the tooth with special bonding agents.

-A Couple Important Considerations
+A Couple of Important Considerations

 The dental veneer is the perfect solution to an imperfect smile, yet it has some important limitations any consumer should be aware of.
 Teeth that have been damaged due to teeth grinding should seek out a more formidable treatment.
 Grinding teeth will easily damage the thin veneer and costly replacements will be needed.